Stuff Mastheads

 • Share article - Allow users to easily share the article with their peers

-• Adjust text size - Enable users to increase or decrease text size without leaving the site to change their device settings
+• Adjust text size - Enable users to increase or decrease text size without leaving the site to change their device setting

 1. Related stories - Added a list of related stories to help users discover and read more content connected to the article